 As I wrote in my post, How to Make Yourself Smarter In One-Hour-A-Day, new studies show that, contrary to popular belief, you can make yourself smarter.
-So, for 2017, why not set the resolution to raise your IQ?
-Enhancing your brain’s capacity is always a good thing.
+So, for 2018, why not set the resolution to raise your IQ?
+Enhancing your brain’s capacity to plan, reason, and solve problems is always a good thing.

 19. Increase Your Emotional Intelligence (EQ).

 Daniel Goleman coined the term emotional intelligence in his 1996 bestselling book ,”Emotional Intelligence: Why It Can Matter More Than IQ”.
 In a nutshell, emotional intelligence is a set of skills, including control of one’s impulses, self-motivation, empathy and social competence in interpersonal relationships.

 Set the resolution to increase your EQ, along with your IQ, and in 2018 you’ll be unstoppable.

 What have you always wanted to learn to do?
 Do you want to learn to play an instrument, code, knit, whittle?
 The possibilities are endless.
 Take advantage of all of the information that exists out there on how to learn new skills quickly and reach the end of 2018 with a couple of new skills under your belt.

 21. Bring More Peace Into Your Life.

 I think I can safely say that we all want more peace in our lives.
 And by this I mean more inner peace, contentment, and serenity.
 Resolve to bring more peace into your life in the year that’s about to begin by accepting what is, practicing non-judgement, and teaching your mind to become still.